About the facility

 -

-Visit Hieizan Enryakuji temple and Lake Biwa, the largest lake in Japan.
+SHIGA Visit Hieizan Enryakuji temple and Lake Biwa, the largest lake in Japan.